-Located along St. Kitts’ southeastern coast, just a ten-minute drive from the Robert L. Bradshaw International Airport, is the St Kitts Marriott Resort & The Royal Beach Casino, the largest hotel on the island.
+Located along St. Kitts’ southeastern coast, just a ten-minute drive from the Robert L. Bradshaw International Airport is the St Kitts Marriott Resort & The Royal Beach Casino, the largest hotel on the island.
 And this Caribean luxury hotel was my home away from home earlier this year while attending the St Kitts Music Festival.
 Below I share my experience of this stay at the St Kitts Marriott Resort & The Royal Beach Casino.

-My Room: King, Balcony, Pool + Ocean View
+St Kitts Marriott Resort – My Room: King, Balcony, Pool + Ocean View

-Food & Dining Options
+St Kitts Marriott Resort – Food & Dining Options

 Overall, I’d recommend a stay at the St Kitts Marriott Resort & The Royal Beach Casino.
-While its large size makes it devoid of the intimate character and charm I prefer in a Caribbean luxury hotel, the staff are amiable, the amenities plentiful and it is close to the airport and many popular attractions.
+While its large size makes it devoid of the intimate character and charm I prefer in a Caribbean luxury hotel, the staff are amiable, the amenities are plentiful, and it is close to the airport and many popular attractions.

 Note that there are 11 room category levels, and they range in size from 475 to 1000 square feet.
 Also, the rooms have the same design except for some of the suites, which include a full kitchen.
 Rates at the St Kitts Marriott Resort & The Royal Beach Casino start at US$249 + 24.5% tax and service charge during the high season months.
 During the low season months, room rates start at US$199 + 24.5% tax and service charge.
 Check-in is generally at 4 pm, and check-out is at noon.